 Crooked Insights: Pod Save America at the Michigan Theater

 I am one of the people who couldn’t get enough of political podcasts during the 2016 presidential election.
 That is how I found my way to the podcast Keepin’ It 1600, hosted by Washington insiders Jon Favreau, Tommy Vietor, Jon Lovett, and Daniel Pfeiffer.
-In January 2017, the hosts of that show started Pod Save America], a show about current United States politics and it impacts on the American people as a part of [https://crooked.com|Crooked Media], their network that now hosts five podcasts and written work from several contributors.
+In January 2017, the hosts of that show started Pod Save America, a show about current United States politics and it impacts on the American people as a part of Crooked Media, their network that now hosts five podcasts and written work from several contributors.
 Through their work, they hope to inform people from their progressive point of view about the current political landscape while entertaining their audience and inspiring them to become personally involved in the political process.
 Based on the crowd outside of the Michigan Theater on Friday, Oct.
 6, the Pod Save America team inspired people to leave the comfort of their homes to see the foursome in action.

 “We basically elected a less talented version of Kim Kardashian.” --Jon Favreau

 Due to demand, there were two shows that evening, as the first one sold out quickly.
 I was surprised to see a line outside the theater that rivaled the lines outside of nearby bars.
 I was also surprised that audience members were asked to open their bags for inspection and we were scanned with a metal-detecting wand.
 I never go into the Michigan Theater expecting to see a crowd that might best be described as borderline raucous.
 This audience consisted of excited fans of the show, or as the podcasters might call them, “Friends of the Pod.”
 Enough murmurs and noises of agreement came from the crowd that it was, at times, difficult to catch the words coming from the stage.
 While there was some age diversity among the attendees, the audience overall was young enough that the auditorium smelled a little like walking past an Abercrombie & Fitch in the mall.
 I wondered who these people were as I looked around.
 These young people’s clothes looked as if their mothers had carefully ordered them from catalogs that sell well-made wardrobe staples.
 Political columnist and culture critic Ana Marie Cox joined the Pod Save America hosts on stage.
 Cox hosts her own podcast With Friends Like These, which is about uncomfortable conversations among people about divisive topics.
 Her rapport with the others onstage was so smooth that I briefly wondered if she was a regular on the podcast whom I had somehow forgotten.
 “The president’s a douchebag.” --Jon Lovett

 Sherlonya Turner is the manager of the Youth & Adult: Services & Collections Department at the Ann Arbor District Library.
-She can be found diving headfirst into all sorts of projects over at [http://sherlonya.net|sherlonya.net].
+She can be found diving headfirst into all sorts of projects over at sherlonya.net.

 The "Pod Save America" shows at Michigan Theater were recorded and will soon appear on all podcast platforms and crooked.com.